RhyG/portfolio_site/README.md

 I also decided on a font by using Google Fonts and browsing until I found something I liked, other than not wanting anything too dated or ugly I wasn't after anything specfic.

 Finally was coming up with a logo.
-That was simple, and I just went with something simple and colourful.
+For this I used a similar logo I have used in the past, and had the designer who made it make some modifications.

 ![Design choices](https://raw.githubusercontent.com/RhyG/portfolio_site/master/docs/images/font_colours.jpg "Design choices")